CircleCI-Public/config-preview-sdk/docs/orbs-authoring.md

 > NOTE: as of September 2018 the orb features are not yet supported on server installations (TODO: update this doc if orbs are now on server installs).

 ### Namespaces
 Namespaces are used to organize a set of orbs.
 Each namespace has a unique and immutable name within the registry, and each orb in a namespace has a unique name.
-For instance, the orb `circleci/rails` means the `rails` orb in the `circleci` namespace, which can coexist in the registry with an orb called `somenamespace/rails` because they are in separate namespaces.
+For instance, the orb `circleci/rails` means the `rails` orb in the `circleci` namespace may coexist in the registry with an orb called `somenamespace/rails` because they are in separate namespaces.

 Namespaces are owned by organizations.
 Only organization administrators can create namespaces.